Buy Tickets Join our mail list Donate

 VCO rehearsal

-Music Director Emil de Cou leads the VCO
+Former Music Director Emil de Cou leads the VCO

 The quality and vitality of the Virginia Chamber Orchestra’s performances attract enthusiastic concert attendees from all Virginia suburbs, Maryland, and the District of Columbia.
 Listeners appreciate the transparent, intimate sound of a chamber ensemble as well as its power, richness, and remarkable dynamic range.
 In the words of a Washington Post critic, the maestro evokes “energetic excitement” from his players.
 The repertoire spans the centuries, ranging from Bach to Bartók and beyond.